ACCT5531 Financial Accounting: Theory and Practice

 - This unit explores the regulation of financial reporting, the role of participants in the financial reporting framework (financial report constructors, users and regulators) and the preparation of financial reports.
 The topics include when to recognise assets, liabilities, revenue and expenses and how to apply various measurement methods.

-- Typically this unit is assessed in the following ways: (1) research assignment; (2) final examination; and (3) team based tests (Readiness Assurance Test).
+- Indicative assessments in this unit are as follows: (1) seminar tests; (2) research assignment; and (3) final exam.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.